gem-pasteur/macsyfinder/doc/HMMReport.rst

 A *"HMMReport"* object represents the results of a Hmmer program search on a dataset with a hidden Markov model protein profile (see :ref:`this section <report-implementation>`).
 This object has methods to extract and filter Hmmer raw outputs (see :ref:`generated output files <hmmer-outputs-label>`), and then build Hits relevant for system detection.
-For matches selected with the filtering parameters, *"Hit"* objects (:class:`txsscanlib.HMMReport.Hit`) are built.
+For matches selected with the filtering parameters, *"Hit"* objects (:class:`macsypy.HMMReport.Hit`) are built.

 HMMReport API reference
 =======================

-.. automodule:: txsscanlib.report
+.. automodule:: macsypy.report
    :members: HMMReport
    :private-members:
    :special-members: